sagecodes/intro-machine-learning/README.md

 Instead of explicitly programming an algorithm to do a specific task, we let it "learn" from data to find patterns and inference.

-We'll see example of this soon!
+We'll see examples of this soon!

 ###  Who uses Machine Learning?